About Maghull Town Council

 Maghull Town Hall

-Encompassing the Council Chamber, Administration Offices, The Venue function suite situated on the first floor; the ground floor accommodates the Activities Room (for indoor leisure services) and a new Community Police Station which is due to open later in 2017..
+Encompassing the Council Chamber, Administration Offices, The Venue function suite situated on the first floor; the ground floor accommodates the Activities Room (for indoor leisure services) and a new Community Police Station which opened in 2017.
 The Administration Suite houses the Council Chamber, Town Clerk's and Administration Staff offices.
 The Activities Room is used daily by commercial and community groups for exercise and leisure classes.
 Exhibitions are also sometimes held there.
 Maghull Radio has it's studio on the first floor of the Town Hall, next to The Venue.

 For the full list of parks, building and land owned by Maghull Town Council click HERE.